 Properly putting out campfires is crucial.
 Campfires and Montana go hand in hand, but Western Montana is susceptible to wildland fire, especially during the dry summer months.
 Have fun sleeping out under the stars, but please do your part to ensure that your actions involving fire are responsible.
 Campfires must be extinguished completely.

 We're all in this together, and human decency is paramount.
 We expect residents and visitors to be mutually respectful of each other.
 We all have a common goal—to enjoy Montana.
 Also, our parks and rec personnel, essential workers, and small business owners deserve to be treated with respect and understanding now more than ever.

 Visitors to Montana should be aware travel restrictions related to the COVID-19 pandemic may vary on the seven Indian reservations in Montana.
 Click here for a map of their locations.
 As tribal governments continue to assess public health risks, travel restrictions may change at any time depending on current conditions.

 In Glacier Country, the Blackfeet Indian Reservation is closed to anyone who does not live on the reservation.
 Visitors may drive through and stop for essential services only; however, services may be limited or unavailable, and recreation areas on Tribal lands are closed to nonresidents.
-Due to a spike in COVID cases, the Blackfeet Reservation issued a mandatory 14-day shut down of the entire reservation on September 27, 2020.
+Due to a spike in COVID cases, the Blackfeet Reservation issued a mandatory Stay at Home Order for the entire reservation through January 29, 2021.